Accelerated MDiv Program

 The Accelerated MDiv program helps qualified students seeking an MDiv (any specialization) earn their degree at a faster pace, while saving them money in the process.
 Qualifying students are those who have graduated from an accredited institution of similar theological background within the last five years and have earned at least a B in equivalent courses.
 Students who wish to determine their qualifications for the program should provide the Accelerated MDiv office with their undergraduate transcripts for evaluation.

-Qualifying students have the opportunity to earn up to one-third of their MDiv for free through the Accelerated MDiv program.
+Qualifying students have the opportunity to earn up to 27 hours of their MDiv through advanced standing or advanced placement in Greek and Hebrew with the Accelerated MDiv program.
 For example, a student seeking a standard 84-hour MDiv may be eligible to receive up to 28 hours credit toward that degree through the Accelerated MDiv program.
 Thus, qualified students could earn their MDiv in less time and at a significant savings through the Accelerated MDiv program.

 How Do I Apply?

 The Accelerated MDiv is not a new degree program and requires no special application process.
-Students will declare their major through the Registrar’s office (i.e., MDiv Standard or their chosen specialization) and contact the Accelerated MDiv office for a transcript evaluation.
+Students will declare their major through the Registrar’s office (i.e., MDiv in Christian Ministry or their chosen specialization) and contact the Accelerated MDiv office for a transcript evaluation.
 In addition, students must submit a graded research paper to the Accelerated MDiv office or write a paper demonstrating ability in research and writing.
 The student’s transcript will be evaluated to determine what credits he/she is eligible to receive through the Accelerated MDiv program.
-Students will receive a record of which classes the student is eligible to receive credit for through the Accelerated MDiv program, up to 25% of his/her degree.
-Students qualifying for more than 25% of their degree program must contact the Accelerated MDiv office to select the courses for advanced standing.
+The student will receive a record of which classes he/she is eligible to receive credit for through the Accelerated MDiv program, up to 27 hours of his/her degree.
+Students qualifying for more than 27 hours of their degree program must contact the Accelerated MDiv office to select the courses for advanced standing.

 How Do I Receive These Credits?

-Qualifying credits will be added to the student’s transcript only after the student has applied and been approved for graduation.
-No fees are associated with the program, so students will not have to pay anything to have these credits added to their transcript.
+Advanced standing credits will be added to the student’s transcript only after the student has applied and been approved for graduation, while advanced placement credits in languages may be added once the student has completed an upper-level language class with a B or better.
+No fees are assessed for advanced standing credits, so students will not have to pay anything to have these credits added to their transcript.
 However, students will need to keep track of these credits throughout their degree program to ensure they do not repeat courses and/or have completed all other necessary courses before applying for graduation.
 While the Accelerated MDiv office will keep a record of all student qualifications, evaluation and approval for graduation is handled through the Registrar’s office alone.

-Currently, the Accelerated MDiv program offers qualifications for a number of courses at NOBTS and more courses may be added in the future.
+Currently, the Accelerated MDiv program offers advanced standing credits for a number of courses at NOBTS and more courses may be added in the future.
 We encourage students to ask about any new courses that may have been added.
-To qualify for credit, students must have completed equivalent courses at the undergraduate level with a grade of B or better.
+To qualify for advanced standing credit, students must have completed equivalent courses at the undergraduate level with a grade of B or better.

 Courses requiring three equivalent hours at the undergraduate level: